ChronosServer/Chronos-Bot/README.md

 The bot's help command contains additional information on how to use commands

-If you would like to create a new command please see samplecommand.js

 * Admin only
         - setstatus | allows you to change the bot's discord status
         - color | allows assignment of in game color via scoreboard teams